 Officers of the Senate shall serve for two years.
 Their terms will begin on the day following Commencement.

-If an officer cannot complete his/her term for any reason, the Academic Senate shall hold a special election as needed to fill that position.
+If an officer cannot complete his/her term for any reason, the Academic Senate shall hold a special election ASAP to fill that position.
 As necessary, the Senate President may appoint a senator to fulfill the responsibilities of that office until a special election can be held.

 Article V: Executive Committee